Do LED Light Bulbs Get Hot?

 Also check: Can You Use LED Bulbs In The Fridge?

-Comparison of LED Bulbs to Traditional Incandescent Bulbs
+Comparison of LED Light Bulbs and Traditional Incandescent Bulbs: Heat Production and Efficiency

 As previously mentioned, incandescent bulbs produce a lot more heat than LED light bulbs.
 In fact, around 90% of the energy used by incandescent bulbs is converted into heat, while only a small fraction of the energy used by LED light bulbs is converted into heat.
 This means that incandescent bulbs can heat up a room quickly and require more cooling, while LED lights produce significantly less heat and have a much lower impact on the room temperature.